KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - vr360_rectilinear_to_equirectangular
     - Video Effect
     - VR360 and 3D
     - Converts a rectilinear (a normal-looking) image to an equirectangular image.
-Use this together with transform 360 to place "normal" footage in a 360 movie. (frei0r.bigsh0t_rect_to_eq)
+Use this together with transform 360 to place "normal" footage in a 360 movie (frei0r.bigsh0t_rect_to_eq)
   * - vr360_stabilize
     - Video Effect
     - VR360 and 3D